Skip to main content

 On May 1, 2000, President Clinton signed an order ending SA as part of an on-going effort to make GPS more attractive to civil and commercial users worldwide.
 Now, GPS is accurate within 40 feet, or much better.
 Military GPS is even more precise and has a margin of error of only a few centimeters.

-The end of Selective Availability was a major turning point that has helped GPS to become a global utility, now being used around the world in many different applications.
+The end of Selective Availability was a major turning point A GIS vector data in any sort of digital science or art, is simply denoting a type of graphical representation using straight lines to construct the outlines of objects geometry type which is made up of just one vertex pl. vertices One of a set of ordered x,y coordinate pairs that defines the shape of a line or polygon feature. , marking a single XY location in any given geographic or projected coordinate system. that has helped GPS to become a global utility, now being used around the world in many different applications.
 After the attacks of September 11the, the industry buzzed over the possibility of a return to SA.
 However, on Sept.
 17, 2001, the Interagency GPS Executive Board (IGEB), which governed the GPS system at that time, announced the United States has no intent to ever use Selective Availability again.

 selective_avail